Searchbreed

 Bull Terriers need minimal grooming — weekly brushing and occasional baths are enough.
 Their short coat is low-maintenance day-to-day.

-Muscular medium breed. ~1,000-1,400 kcal/day.
-Kidney health is a breed-specific dietary concern.
+Muscular medium breed.
+Calorie needs vary with size, sex, and activity; kidney health is a breed-specific dietary concern.
 Key nutrients to look for: moderate protein (kidney-friendly), omega-3.

 Bull Terriers are generally suitable for first-time owners with basic commitment.
 They're playful, charming, mischievous.
 Plan for consistent training from day one.